polyphony-chat/docs/SPECIFICATION.md

 ### 3.1 Client-home server API

 The [*Client-home server*](./docs/APIs/Core/Client-Home%20Server%20API/index.md) API of polyproto is concerned with authentication- and federation-related issues between a client and its home server.
-A client in this context is expected to be a user or bot session.
+A client in this context is expected to be an actor.

 ### 3.2 Client-foreign server API

-The [*Client-foreign server*](./docs/APIs/Core/Client-Foreign%20Server%20API/index.md) API of polyproto is used for tasks such as requesting the servers' or a users' public key(s) or migrating a user account.
+The [*Client-foreign server*](./docs/APIs/Core/Client-Foreign%20Server%20API/index.md) API of polyproto is used for tasks such as requesting server or actor public key(s)/ID-Certs or migrating an actors' account.
 The definition of "client" in this context is broader, since it includes both users or bots and other polyproto servers.

 ### 3.3 WebSockets

-In polyproto, WebSockets enable real-time communication between user or bot clients and servers, and they are employed in both Client-Home Server and Client-Foreign Server communication.
+In polyproto, WebSockets enable real-time communication between actor or bot clients and servers, and they are employed in both Client-Home Server and Client-Foreign Server communication.

 WebSocket connections to polyproto servers consist of the following cycle: